MariamMalakk/GCP-final-task/README.md

 Hosting a simple web app via private gke using terraform.
 __________________________________________________________________________________________________________________________
 ### Overview
-our infra contain from the following
+this project is to dockerize a web app and deploy it on a private cluster and private vm for more security.
+All infrastructure is created by terrafom
+#### It consists of:
 - VPC
-- two private subnets
+- two private subnets (management-subnet & restricted-subnet)
-- private VMs
+- private VM to connect to cluster
-- priviae cluster
+- priviae cluster to deploy our app
 - NAT Gateway
 ___________________________________________________________________________________________________________________________
-### Prerequisites
+### Prerequisites:
   - linux
   - Terraform
   - GCP